Preventive services refers to preventive care. Insurers now must provide many of these services at no cost.

 - Breastfeeding comprehensive support and counseling from trained providers, and access to breastfeeding supplies, for pregnant and nursing women

-- Contraception: Food and Drug Administration-approved contraceptive methods, sterilization procedures, and patient education and counseling, as prescribed by a health care provider for women with reproductive capacity (not including abortifacient drugs).
+- Birth control: Food and Drug Administration-approved contraceptive methods, sterilization procedures, and patient education and counseling, as prescribed by a health care provider for women with reproductive capacity (not including abortifacient drugs).
 This does not apply to health plans sponsored by certain exempt “religious employers.”
 Learn more about contraceptive coverage.

 - Folic acid supplements for women who may become pregnant